Which conditioner for color-treated hair is best?

 Knowing your hair type will help determine what conditioner for color-treated hair is best for you.
-Dry and thick hair should opt for deep conditioners that penetrate the hair follicles, delivering hydration throughout your hair and scalp.
-Curly hair can be tricky but it needs the same hydration and moisture similar to dry hair, however thick conditioners can weigh down curly hair.
+Those with dry, thick hair should opt for deep conditioners that penetrate hair follicles, delivering hydration throughout your hair and scalp.
+Curly hair can be tricky but it needs the same hydration and moisture, though thick conditioners can weigh down curly hair.
 Fine hair can get oily quickly, so consider a lightweight conditioner.

 Condition when you shampoo

-Depending on where you live and how often you wash your hair, conditioning color-treated hair should be part of your hair care routine.
+Conditioning should be part of your hair care routine if you have color-treated hair.
 After leaving the salon with a fresh new color or doing it at home with a kit, it is recommended to condition every time you wash your hair.
-Conditioners for color-treated hair will help it stay moisturized and vibrant.
+Conditioners help color-treated hair stay moisturized and vibrant.

 What to look for in a quality conditioner for color-treated hair

-Aside from adding moisture to your hair, conditioners for color-treated hair should also provide heat and UV protection, anti-frizz and extra shine.
+Aside from adding moisture to your hair, conditioners for color-treated hair should also provide protection from heat and the sun’s ultraviolet rays, as well as being anti-frizz and offering extra shine.

 How much you can expect to spend on conditioner for color-treated hair